-Chamber Choir is an auditioned choir of roughly 16 singers.
-We rehearse weekly, and sing a wide and challenging variety of music from the 15th-21st centuries.
-Annual performances tend to include Christmas Formal, Trevstock, and an evensong, as well as other college performances.
-If you have any questions feel free to get in touch, and keep an eye out for audition slots in Fresher’s week!
+Chamber Choir is an auditioned choir of roughly sixteen singers.
+We rehearse weekly and sing a wide and challenging variety of music from the 15th-21st centuries.
+We sang at a number of venues last year, including Ripon Cathedral, and also at college events such as Trevstock and Christmas Formal.
+If you have any questions feel free to get in touch and keep an eye out for audition slots in Freshers’ week!

 Trevelyan College Flute Choir is a group of enthusiastic flautists who meet once a week for a relaxed and enjoyable rehearsal.
 We are a non-auditioned society and welcome players of all abilities.
-We play a wide variety of music, many of which is arranged by our MD or other members of Flute Choir.
-Recent pieces have included an arrangement of ‘How to Train Your Dragon’ and Boismortier Flute Concertos.
-This year we doubled in size, with a large intake of Freshers, making this the biggest Flute Choir yet.
-We were named “Best Small Music Society of the Year” for a second time and have begun saving for an alto flute.
-Performances have included the Trevs Christmas and Springtime concerts, Trevsmas and Classical Unplugged.
-Our main objective in Flute Choir is to enjoy ourselves and to keep playing the flute in a friendly and fun environment.
-As we end this year, we are greatly looking forward to playing at Trevstock, the musical highlight of Summer Term, and performing our debut of ‘Frozen’.
+We play a wide variety of music, some of which is arranged by our MD or other members of Flute Choir.
+Recent pieces have included an arrangement of ‘Lord of the Rings’, ‘Bare Necessities’ and Bach’s ‘Little Fugue in G-minor’.
+With a large intake of Freshers, Flute Choir is currently the biggest it has ever been.
+It has expanded its repertoire and sound, particularly with the addition of an alto flute.
+Our main objective in Flute Choir is to ensure members enjoy themselves and continue to play the flute in a friendly and fun environment.
+As we end this year, we are greatly looking forward to playing at Trevstock, the musical highlight of Summer Term.

-The Manglers is Trevelyan’s house jazz band and has rapidly expanded in the last year, taking on exciting gigs such as Hild Bede Summer Ball and a tour to Edinburgh.
-We have lots of plans to keep going from strength to strength in the next year, including investing in lots of new music!
+The Manglers is Trevelyan’s house jazz band and has rapidly expanded in the last year, taking on exciting gigs such as the Hild Bede Summer Ball, John Snow’s Annual Dinner and a tour to Dublin.
+We plan to keep going from strength to strength over the next year, including investing in lots of new music!
 While non-auditioned, we play at a high level in a variety of styles from jazz standards to funk.
-Our particular trademark is creating a fun atmosphere through various (not entirely serious) dance moves and audience participation (though there’s no pressure if that doesn’t sound like your thing!)
+Our particular trademark is creating a fun atmosphere through various (not entirely serious) dance moves and audience participation (although there’s no pressure if that doesn’t sound like your thing!).
 While we encourage solos and provide a relaxed atmosphere to develop improvisation skills, we are also a friendly and inclusive band that caters for all.
 For more details and videos of some of our antics, check out our Facebook page.